Herpes Vaccines For 2022

 Developing protective herpes simplex virus (HSV) vaccines has been an ongoing challenge for decades.
 Various herpes vaccine candidates are based on DNA, modified mRNA, protein subunit, killed virus, and attenuated live virus vaccine technologies.

 The herpes simplex virus exists as two biologically distinct serotypes, HSV-1 and HSV-2, which differ mainly by their transmission mode, says the U.S. CDC.

-As of May 21, 2022, the U.S. FDA, Europe, Canada, India, the U.K., and the WHO had not Authorized or Approved any herpes prevention vaccine.
+As of September 29, 2022, the U.S. FDA, Europe, Canada, India, the U.K., and the WHO had not Authorized or Approved any herpes prevention vaccine.
+However, there are various clinical trials actively recruiting participants.

 Herpes Vaccine Candidates - 2022

-Herpes vaccine candidates in clinical trials include therapeutic (intended to reduce viral shedding in people already infected with HSV) and preventive vaccines.
+Herpes vaccine candidates in clinical trials include therapeutic and preventive vaccines.

-Delta gD-2 (∆gD-2) is a vaccine candidate based on an HSV-2 virus genetically deleted for glycoprotein D (gD-2).
+Delta gD-2 (∆gD-2) is a vaccine candidate based on an HSV-2 virus genetically deleting glycoprotein D (gD-2).

 HSV529 (HSV15) is a vaccine candidate classified as a replication-defective virus, meaning the virus possesses all the wild-type HSV virus components except two proteins, UL5 and UL29, involved in viral DNA replication.
 This phase 1/2 study was last updated on January 13, 2021, by Sanofi Pasteur and the National Institute of Allergy and Infectious Diseases.

-EXD-12 is a vaccine candidate currently in preclinical testing for safety and efficacy as both a prophylactic and therapeutic vaccine for both Herpes Simplex Virus-1, HSV-1, and Herpes Simplex Virus-2, HSV-2.
+EXD-12 is a vaccine candidate currently in preclinical testing for safety and efficacy as a prophylactic and therapeutic vaccine for both Herpes Simplex Virus-1, HSV-1, and Herpes Simplex Virus-2, HSV-2.

 NanoVax is an adjuvant platform to develop a vaccine candidate to protect against the two viruses that can cause genital herpes.

 GSK's Simplirix HerpeVac was in a double-blind, randomized, controlled phase 3 clinical study to assess the prophylactic efficacy and safety of gD-Alum/MPL vaccine in preventing genital herpes disease in young women who are herpes simplex virus (HSV)-1 and -2 seronegative.
 Last updated during August 2018.

 GSK's HSV vaccine clinical trial (GSK4108771A) This study has been terminated to develop an enhanced vaccine version.
 GSK launched the first-time-in-human phase 1 clinical study to assess the reactogenicity, safety, and immunogenicity of four different dose levels of an experimental herpes simplex virus type 2 (HSV-2) vaccine when administered intramuscularly on a 0, 2-month schedule to healthy participants aged 18-40 years.